 Fresh air and walking in nature changes the brain.
 Strolling in a natural setting decreases your inclination to focus on negative thoughts and your mind fills less with worry.
 According to Harvard Health, “Research in a growing scientific field called ecotherapy has shown a strong connection between time spent in nature and reduced stress, anxiety, and depression.”
-Here are ten gorgeous spots to take a walk and experience nature in the Grand Strand area – it’s good for your mental health!
+Here are ten gorgeous Myrtle Beach walking trails to experience nature in the Grand Strand area – it’s good for your mental health!

 - Take a long walk on the beach.
 The Grand Strand has 60 miles of sandy beaches!